 If you have more than one child, you'll want to set up a schedule so all siblings know their special time is coming soon.
 One good strategy for siblings

 as you do time with one child is books-on-audio, which absorbs their attention enough to keep them from noticing you laughing with their sibling.
 (Headphones

 are essential, and if they need something to do with their hands, give them drawing materials to illustrate as they listen.
 Great for brain development!)

 3. Set a timer for ten minutes.
 Turn off all phones so you can't hear incoming calls.
 Is ten minutes long enough?
 I suggest starting

 with ten minutes because it will seem like an eternity if you aren't used to being fully present in the moment with another person.
 Don't worry, it

 gets easier, and you do start to enjoy it!

-4. Say "Today you get to decide what we will do with our 'Jonah time.'
+if you are including roughhousing in special time, add "Today you get to decide what we will do with our 'Jonah time.'
 Tomorrow, I get to decide.
-We'll alternate.
-So
+We'll alternate."

 Really notice your child, and follow his lead.
 If he wants to play with his blocks, don't rush in to tell him how to build the tower.
 Instead,